|Nutrition Facts (per serving)|

 Make the Marinade

-In a large nonreactive mixing bowl or plastic zip-top page, combine lime juice, soy sauce, Worcestershire sauce, and minced garlic.
+In a large nonreactive mixing bowl or plastic zip-top bag, combine lime juice, soy sauce, Worcestershire sauce, and minced garlic.

 Add the chicken strips and allow to marinate for 30 minutes or up to 3 hours.